Timing performance simulation for 3D 4H-SiC detector: Conclusions

-We gratefully acknowledge the effort of IHEP computing staff in providing us with excellent container system.
-This work was supported by the National Natural Science Foundation of China (No.11961141014, No.~12075045, No.~11905092, No.~12105132), Foundation of Liaoning Province of China (No.~2019-BS-113), Scientific research Fund project of liaoning Provincial Department of Education (No.~LQN201902), the State Key Laboratory of Particle Detection and Electronics, China (SKLPDE-ZZ-202001), and Chinese Academy of Sciences (Y6291150K2).
+\funding{This research was supported by the National Natural Science Foundation of China (No.11961141014, No.~12075045, No.~11905092, No.~12105132, and No.~12147217); the Foundation of Liaoning Province of China (No.~2019-BS-113); the scientific research fund project of the Liaoning Provincial Department of Education (No.~LQN201902); the~State Key Laboratory of Particle Detection and Electronics, China (SKLPDE-ZZ-202001); and the Program of Science and Technology Development Plan of Jilin Province of China under Contract No. 20210508047RQ.}

+\acknowledgments{This work was performed under the RD50 framework.
+We gratefully acknowledge the effort of the IHEP computing staff in providing us with an excellent computing system.}

+\conflictsofinterest{The authors declare no conflict of interest.
+The funders had no role in the design of the study; in the collection, analyses, or~interpretation of data; in the writing of the manuscript, or~in the decision to publish the~results.}

 \abbreviations{Abbreviations}{ The following abbreviations are used in this manuscript:\\

 }